 Over the course of time, he will continually bring innovation to the forefront.
 In doing so, he placed his label as a synonym for authenticity, craftsmanship, and as a precursor to the quality standard of jeans from Japan.
 It was at this point that we began to see several stores open, the machine was set up.
 The label now does its own weaving and washing, with its own looms.
 A true product made in Japan.

-What is also due to him is the development of the stone wash, which saw the light of day in the 1980s.
-This innovation allowed Edwin jeans to directly echo ancient times, when Mr.Tsumeni was reclaiming old used jeans.
-This technique brought an "already worn" effect to the pieces, and above all gave them a unique color, highlighting the Japanese canvases and their exemplary workmanship, proof of the success Edwin has today.
+What we also owe him is the development of the stone wash, which saw the light of day in the 1980s.
+This innovation allowed Edwin jeans to directly echo old eras, when Mr.Tsumeni salvaged old second-hand jeans.
+This technique brought an authentic "already worn" effect to the jeans.
+This offers a unique color to the product, showcasing Japanese denim and their exemplary workmanship, proof of the success Edwin has today.

 Edwin, The Dream Of Japanese Denim

 Known for decades for the robustness of its 16oz regular denim, the label has given its credentials to today's jeans, but is also a pioneer that has reinvented and innovated in fashion.

 The Japan based brand began by repairing jeans, then imported them directly from the United States to sell them in Japan.
 It has been able to innovate the ways of weaving, washing and overall producing all types of jeans (tapered, regular, wash, rinsed, loose, slim, overdyed, straight blue, black, white...).
 For more information, see our full article Edwin, the dream of Japanese denim.
 Straight cut, skinny, slim, loose, high waist, low waist, incredible color (blue unwashed, black, white...), the collection remains a reference.
 The range has always remained timeless and faithful to the era and history of Mr. Tsunemi.